 - there are immediate financial and logistical ramifications;

-- who takes over the directorship and how long will that that.
+- who takes over the directorship and how long will that take.

 A closer look